General Value Function Networks

 These compositional GVFs let the agent know if they were to first turn right (or left) and then go forward, would they see the color.
 There are 2 leap GVFs with cumulants of the myopic GVFs.
 Finally, there is 1 GVF with uniform random policy with $\gamma = 0$ at a wall event and $\gamma = 0.5$ otherwise.

-We also include what we call a \textbf{Forecast} network, which uses $k$-horizon predictions for the hidden state instead of GVFs.
-The architecture of Forecast network is otherwise the same as the GVFN.
+As a baseline, we also include what we call a \textbf{Forecast} network, which uses $k$-horizon predictions for the hidden state instead of GVFs.
+The architecture of the Forecast network is otherwise the same as the GVFN.
 We use a set of horizons $\mathcal{K} = \{1, 2, \ldots, 8\}$, for each of the non-white observations, resulting in a hidden state size of 40.
 To train these networks online we keep a buffer of $p+\max(\mathcal{K})$ observations, using the first $p$ observations in the BPTT calculation and the next $k$ observations to determine the targets of the network.
 We then recover the most recent hidden state to train the evaluation GVFs as we would with the RNN and GVFN architectures.
 More specifically, at time step $t$, we update state $\svec_{t-k}$ with observations $\mathbf{o}_{t-k+1}, \ldots, \mathbf{o}_{t}$.